Skip to content

 #[init]#

-The init attribute macro marks a method as the initialization method for the flow.
+The init attribute macro marks a method as the initialization method for the flows.
+This method is executed at the beginning of each iteration before all flow methods.

 Initialization Method